Topological Orders from Reflection Positive Frustration-free Hamiltonians: Introduction

-We show that the Osterwalder-Schrader (OS) reconstruction \cite{OS1973} suggests a mathematical formulation and construction of the LSOA associated with a frustration-free, reflection positive, local Hamiltonian.
-At the core of our analysis is the connection between RP and complete positivity \cite{JL2017}.
-This connection has been explored to understand the ground states, with an emphasis on the ergodic case \cite{GlimmJaffe1970phi4,gross1971NcPerronFrobenius}.
-However, the ground states of a local Hamiltonian are often degenerate due to the presence of local symmetries.
-Inspired by the study of algebraic structure of Perron-Frobenius eigenspace in \cite{HJLW2023}, we relate these degenerate ground states with low energy emergent symmetries of the Hamiltonian.
-More specifically, a reflection positive Hamiltonian acting on $\mathcal{H}_-\otimes \mathcal{H}_+$ always admits a canonical ground state that is maximally entangled through the reflection hyperplane.
+In this paper, we show that the Osterwalder-Schrader (OS) reconstruction \cite{OScombined} suggests a mathematical formulation and construction of the holographic dual of the ground states of a frustration-free, reflection positive, local Hamiltonian.
+Our analysis relies on the connection between RP and complete positivity.
+This connection has been explored to understand the ground states of QFTs under perturbations, with the emphasis on the uniqueness \cite{GlimmJaffe1970phi4}.
+On the contrary, the ground states of a local Hamiltonian are often degenerate due to the presence of local symmetries.
+Inspired by the study of algebraic structure of Perron-Frobenius eigenspace in \cite{HJLW2023}, we relate these degenerate ground states to emergent symmetries of the local Hamiltonian.
+Specifically, a reflection positive Hamiltonian acting on $\mathcal{H}_-\otimes \mathcal{H}_+$ always admits a canonical ground state that is maximally entangled through the reflection hyperplane.
 We call this vector the canonical Perron-Frobenius ground state, denoted as $\ket{\phi_{\text{PF}}}$.
-The range projection $\widehat{\Pi}$ of the reduced density matrix $\ket{\phi_{\text{PF}}}$ defines the symmetric sub-Hilbert space $\widehat{\Pi}\mathcal{H}_+$. \begin{thmalpha}[Theorem \ref{theorem:: ground state of H}] For any ground state $\ket{\phi}$ of a Hamiltonian $H$ on $\mathcal{H}_-\otimes \mathcal{H}_+$ with RP, there is a unique operator $W$ on $\mathcal{H}_{+}$ with $[W,H]= 0 $ and $W\widehat{\Pi} = W$ such that
+The range projection $\widehat{\Pi}$ of the reduced density matrix $\ket{\phi_{\text{PF}}}$ defines the symmetric sub-Hilbert space $\widehat{\Pi}\mathcal{H}_+$. \begin{thmalpha}[Theorem \ref{theorem:: ground state of H}] For any ground state $\ket{\phi}$ of a Hamiltonian $H$ on $\mathcal{H}_-\otimes \mathcal{H}_+$ with RP, there is a unique operator $W$ on $\mathcal{H}_{+}$ with $[W,H]= 0 $ and $W\widehat{\Pi} = W$, such that

 \end{thmalpha}